pixelglow/double_metaphone/README.markdown

 **double_metaphone** implements a fast version of Lawrence Philips' [Double Metaphone Search Algorithm](http://www.drdobbs.com/the-double-metaphone-search-algorithm/184401251?pgno=2), a type of "sound alike" algorithm.
-This algorithm converts a word into phonetic keys, which should be the same for any words pronounced similarly.
+This algorithm converts a word into phonetic keys, which should be the same for words pronounced similarly.
+Double Metaphone is widely used in spell checkers, search engines and genealogy sites.

 I've implemented this search in modern C++11, with a focus on usability, testability and speed.
+Running on a 2.26GHz Intel Core 2 Duo, the search reaches 2,000,000 words per second.

 Use
 ---